-Hypnosis can help people to overcome phobias, to manage stress, to stop smoking – even to get rid of warts!
+Hypnosis can help people to manage their weight, overcome phobias, cope with stress, stop smoking – it can even get rid of warts!
 The list of things that hypnotherapy can successfully treat is a long one.

 Claims for the therapeutic benefits of hypnotism are supported by solid scientific evidence.
 It is also a fact that hypnotised people retain control over their behaviour and maintain awareness of their surroundings.
 Contrary to the misconceptions engendered by the media and popular entertainers, people cannot be hypnotised against their will nor can they be made to perform embarrassing acts.